-The DHAC Short-Term Restorative Care (STRC) Programme provides early intervention to reverse or slow 'functional decline' in older people.
+The Department of Health, Disability and Ageing's Short-Term Restorative Care (STRC) Programme provides early intervention to reverse or slow 'functional decline' in older people.

 'Functional decline' is when a person is having difficulty performing their day-today activities, including bathing, dressing, feeding, shopping and driving.

 The STRC Programme provides services to older people for up to 8 weeks (56 days) to help them delay or avoid long-term care.
 A client can access 2 episodes of STRC within a 12-month period.

-More information on STRC can be found at the following link:

-About the Short-Term Restorative Care (STRC) Programme | Australian Government Department of Health and Aged Care.
+Further information can be accessed online at: Short-Term Restorative Care (STRC) Programme | Australian Government Department of Health, Disability and Ageing.